wu-lee/rushkoff-archive/docs/_articles/on-building-tech-that-better-serves-humanity-tiffany-shlain-talks-with-douglas-rushkoff.md

 Not to stroke their ego, but that's why the original shareware / Mozilla/ Mosaic model for internet development is so much more resilient.
 It's so much hardier.
 If they treat the data that we're producing like a commons, rather than stuff that they've extracted, then we're not being exploited by our technologies anymore.
 We're all sharing in the benefits.

+From: Tiffany
+To: Douglas

 It becomes a healthier environment.

-From To

-Douglas Tiffany

-From Douglas To
+From: Douglas

-Tiffany

-144

-From Tiffany Douglas
+To: Tiffany

-To

 If we started a model for technology that was a commons...
 God.
 If we put our medical data and our personal data into a big commons, it would disrupt the business model of all the corporations overnight.
 Their proprietary data would be worthless.